What is Remarketing?

 How to Implement Pixels

 The easiest way for marketers to begin using pixels is to begin using Google Tag Manager (GTM).
-In case you are unaware, GTM is a tag creation platform which allows to create and launch pixels in addition to the ability to track many different metrics across Google Analytics and Google AdWords.
+In case you are unaware, GTM is a tag creation platform that allows you to create and launch pixels in addition to the ability to track many different metrics across Google Analytics and Google AdWords.

 Once your website has been configured to pass information to the pixel, these pixels can be fired in numerous ways, but most commonly they are triggered by passing through shopping cart sales transactions and website visits.
 All of the aforementioned actions can be tracked in order to gain a wider scope of the sales funnel and to reach users that have taken a specific action on the website.